TimnaSchulze/Portfolio/README.md

 ## Description

-_{This webpage details the projects completed during the first 2 weeks of class and brief infomation about me.
-Links to GitHub repositories are included.}_
+_This webpage details the projects completed during the first 2 weeks of class and brief infomation about me.
+Links to GitHub repositories are included._

 ## Setup/Installation Requirements